Paid Time Off

 Balance the demands of your professional and personal lives

 It is possible to strike a healthy balance between life, work, family, relationships—and play.
-In addition to paid time off, Yale offers resources and services to maintain your sense of well-being and support you through difficult situations.
+In addition to paid time off, Yale offers resources and services to maintain your well-being and support you through difficult situations.

 Review your available bank of paid-time-off days

 Yale provides generous paid time off for you to step away from work and return refreshed and recharged.
 To review your available PTO balance, go to Workday, select the absence worklet, and view your available PTO balance.
-You can submit your request for PTO (absence) right from the same menu.
+You can submit your request for PTO (absence) from the same menu.
 In addition to official Yale holidays, Yale provides paid time off to attend to personal responsibilities such as:

 Yale Staff Category PTO Provision